2026 Baden-Württemberg state election: Markus Frohnmaier (AfD)

-Frohnmaier’s campaign is ambitious, aiming to make the AfD the strongest force in Baden-Württemberg, capitalizing on the party’s polling surge to 19 percent in May 2025, up from 9.7 percent in 2021, placing it third behind the CDU (31 percent) and Greens (20 percent).
-He frames the election as a chance to oust the CDU and Greens, criticizing CDU leader Friedrich Merz for broken promises on migration and the debt brake, and positioning the AfD as a “conservative, reliable” alternative.
-His “9-point immediate program” for the first 100 days includes redirecting 400 million euros from climate measures to an energy rebate, building nuclear power plants, sourcing Russian gas, mandating state agencies to buy Baden-Württemberg-made vehicles, and exiting the federal asylum distribution system.
-Frohnmaier also proposes a referendum on irregular migration, advocating for border rejections, detention of deportable migrants, and in-kind benefits for asylum seekers.
-In education, he rejects the Gemeinschaftsschule, prioritizes STEM subjects, and demands schools display German flags.
-Controversially, he seeks to revive economic ties with Russia via the Bundesrat and opposes aid to Ukraine, arguing it’s “not our war”.
+Frohnmaier’s campaign was ambitious, aiming to make the AfD the strongest force in Baden-Württemberg, capitalising on the party's polling surge to 19 per cent in May 2025, up from 9.7 per cent in 2021, placing it third behind the CDU (31 per cent) and Greens (20 per cent).
+He framed the election as a chance to oust the CDU and Greens, criticising CDU leader and Federal Chacellor Merz for he saw as broken promises on migration and the debt brake, and positioning the AfD as a "conservative, reliable" alternative.
+The AfD programme for the 2026 state election included a "9-point immediate program" for the first 100 days.
+According to Süddeutsche Zeitung, this programme included redirecting €400 million from climate measures to an energy rebate, building nuclear power plants, sourcing Russian gas, mandating state agencies to buy Baden-Württemberg-made vehicles, and exiting the federal asylum distribution system.
+Frohnmaier also proposed a referendum on irregular migration, advocating for border rejections, detention of deportable migrants, and in-kind benefits for asylum seekers.
+In education, he rejected the Gemeinschaftsschule, prioritised STEM subjects, and demanded schools display German flags.
+Controversially, he sought to revive economic ties with Russia via the Bundesrat and opposeed aid to Ukraine, arguing it is "not our war".

-Frohnmaier’s past as a firebrand, including his 2015 speech calling for “cleaning out” politics and ties to the now-dissolved Junge Alternative and Björn Höcke’s “Flügel,” draws scrutiny, with the Verfassungsschutz citing his rhetoric as evidence of the AfD’s extremist tendencies.
-His posts, like one labeling “population exchange” critics as dismissive, and alleged Russian ties, including his marriage to a Russian journalist, fuel criticism, though he denies being “Russia’s man” and advocates balanced relations.
-Despite his moderated tone, aiming for a “citizen-friendly” image, the Verfassungsschutz’s “secured right-extremist” label for the federal AfD and “suspected case” status in Baden-Württemberg complicate his campaign.
-Notably, he does not seek a Landtag seat, only switching from the Bundestag if he becomes Minister-President, a stance framed as upholding separation of powers but criticized as a “back-up plan” to stay in Berlin.
+Frohnmaier's past as a "firebrand", including his 2015 speech calling for "cleaning out" politics and ties to the Junge Alternative (dissolved in March 2025) and Björn Höcke's "Flügel", drew scrutiny, with the Verfassungsschutz citing his rhetoric as evidence of the AfD's extremist tendencies.
+His posts, like one labeling "population exchange" critics as dismissive, and alleged Russian ties, including his marriage to a Russian journalist, fuelled criticism, although he denied being "Russia’s man" and advocated balanced relations.
+Despite his moderated tone, aiming for a "citizen-friendly" image, the Verfassungsschutz's "secured right-extremist" label for the federal AfD and "suspected case" status in Baden-Württemberg complicate his campaign.
+Notably, he did not seek a Landtag seat, only switching from the Bundestag if he were to become Minister-President.
+On the other hand, Thomas Strobl (CDU), Baden-Württemberg's Deputy Minister-President and State Minister of the Interior since 2016, was never elected to the Baden-Württemberg parliament either, and resigned from his Berlin seat only in June 2016, weeks after having taken office in Stuttgart.
+As a result, Frohnmaier's stance was framed as upholding separation of powers but criticised as a "back-up plan" to stay in Berlin.